Farage calls out Badenoch directly on Reform UK membership at conference

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Nigel Farage has continued his spat with Tory leader Kemi Badenoch after addressing her directly over Reform UK’s membership figures at a party conference.
+Nigel Farage has escalated his spat with Kemi Badenoch, threatening to directly target her North West Essex constituency in the next general election.

+After the Tory leader accused her Reform UK rival of lying about the party’s membership figures, Mr Farage responded by promising to plough time and money into ousting her from the seat.

-The Reform UK leader also issued a stark warning that he would target Mrs Badenoch’s seat at the next general election after she was “so rude” and “unpleasant” over the issue.
+The Reform UK leader said the move was payback after she was “so rude” and “unpleasant” over the issue.

 Reform UK published a membership ticker on its website, along with a “join us” link.